amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Text editor plugins
 -------------------
-An effective way to promote adoption of best practices in writing through linters is to embed linters within the tools that people already use to write; this removes a barrier to adoption.
-Towards that aim, plugins for popular text editors, including Emacs, vim, Sublime Text, and Atom are available for Proselint.
-Some were created by us, some were contributed by others in the community.
+Proselint is available as a plugin for popular text editors, including Emacs, vim, Sublime Text, and Atom.
+Embedding linters within the tools that people already use to write removes a barrier to adoption the linter and thereby promotes adoption of best practices in writing.

 The Proselintian theoretical approach
 =====================================